 “I have a history of deliberating and having an open dialogue on bills that are controversial, to listen to both sides of those issues, and I welcome the input and information that they can provide to me.
 And certainly I am pro-business, and that is what’s turning our economy around, so I appreciate their input, as I appreciate the other side,” she said.

-Earlier, Brewer told CNN that her decision will come after she returns this week to Arizona from Washington, where she has been attending National Governors Association meetings.
+Brewer told CNN her decision will come after she returns later this week to Arizona from Washington, where she has been attending the National Governors Association meetings.

-"I have to look at what it says and what the law says and take that information and do the right thing," she said.
+“I have to look at what it says and what the law says and take that information and do the right thing,” she told CNN.

 The bill was sent to Brewer on Monday and she has five days to sign it, veto it, or do nothing and it would become law.